Sunday, May 26, 2013

 Joy Riding the Grottoes

-Roman Bridge and stonework from an old Roman tower
+Amazing what you find.
+Roman bridge and stonework from an old Roman tower.

 On Saturday, the sun came out and those devilish Nortada winds abated – well, for a few hours at least.
 The Cap’n and Mate downed tools and went to explore the local farmer’s market (snails, bunnies, guinea pigs not to mention ducks and plenty of chickens).
 There’s also plenty of fresh local fruit and vege and someone always seems to be running a fundraising table laden with exotic cakes and slices.